 What Is the Territorial Reach of GDPR?

 Theoretically, worldwide.
-For those with customers in or from the EU, GDPR obviously cannot be ignored.
+For those with customers in or from the EU, General Data Protection Regulation obviously cannot be ignored.
 At the very least, businesses will need to carry out a data audit to understand their risks and liabilities.

 Some companies in the United States may prefer to take on the additional expense and “brain damage” of maintaining two separate data handling processes, treating personal data obtained from different geographies differently, rather than streamlining everything under a GDPR compliant process.
 But doing so means managing multiple data regimes.
 And at the very least runs the risk of bad public relations if the public believes you are offering a lower privacy standard to your home users vs customers abroad (or the public vs. your management as just was alleged about Facebook).
 Ultimately, it may be less risky and less costly for US businesses to simply handle all personal data as though it were subject to GDPR, regardless of where it comes from or to whom it belongs.
 And while not every company harvests Facebook or Google levels of personal data, almost every company harvests some personal data.